If you believe you are not getting equal pay, you can use a question and answer process.

 Explain why any comparators are doing equal work to your job.
 For example, because the job is the same as yours, has been graded as equivalent in a recent job evaluation or both jobs require similar skills.

-- how much people of the opposite sex to you who do the same or similar work as you earn
+- do the same or similar work to you

 Your employer can only give you general information about other people's pay and terms and conditions.
 They cannot share any personal details about other employees because of data protection law (UK GDPR).